|

 I am also willing to consult on the organization of smaller, more specialized knowledge bases.

-For more detailed information or arrangements, please contact me at the e-mail address given below.
+For more detailed information or arrangements, see the Contact Sapience page.